 It seems that the most likely explanation for these adverse effects is an allergic reaction to CBD oil.
 So, how common is this problem, and are there any other symptoms?

 Itching and Other CBD Oil Allergic Reaction Symptoms

 There is little information available on CBD oil allergies.
 However, there is some research into cannabis allergies in general.
 The Annals of Asthma, Allergies, and Immunology conducted a study in 2013.
 It concluded that there had been cases of hypersensitivity and even anaphylaxis after using marijuana.

 Anaphylaxis, or anaphylactic shock, is an extreme allergic reaction.
-It results in swelling of the airways, inability to breathe, and can potentially be fatal.
+It results in swelling of the airways and an inability to breathe and can potentially be fatal.
 Other cannabis allergy symptoms include: